Covid 19 coronavirus: Man in managed isolation at Rydges Hotel alarmed at mistake made about confirmed virus case

 Despite the hiccup, the man is grateful to be back in New Zealand.
 He can book for walks on the hotel ramp and rooftop or take a bus to the wharf.

 The hotel resident has also got used to two types of door knocks.
-One from the nurse who takes his daily temperature, and the other is room service.
+One from the nurse who takes his daily temperature and the other is room service.

 "The food has been great.
 I've had Caesar salad for lunch and delicious salmon for dinner, the staff have been incredibly nice and helpful.
 I am so pleased to be here - the States is broken.
 I actually feel very positive about how I have been treated from the moment I landed in Auckland.
 Frankly, I'd rather we were overly cautious than not."